chanzuckerberg/cryoet-data-portal-backend/apiv2/README.md

 pre-commit run --all-files

 # Then commit all changed files, *including* any new migrations!
-git commit -am "Updating schema to do X feature"
+git commit -am "feat: Updating schema to do X feature"
 ```